Updated 2 may 2021 - added power supply section notes

 Having restarted the computer a couple of times to check if that wasn't some crazy strike of luck I copied the compiled kernel binary to a regular PC running NetBSD and tried to boot it.

 It failed.
 The computer reset just a moment after the bootloader loaded and executed the kernel.

 It seems that either forcing the A20 address line low is making the kernel able to boot, which is extremely unlikely and there is no way a modern system kernel would boot with this address line foced low, or the companion device is misconfigured, wrong, there's an error in the datahseet or whatever else...

 Whatever that was, disabling (enabling?) the A20 Sequence by sending 0xD1 after every byte makes the kernel boot successfully on the thin client.
 And on nothing else.

-If you are interested in this topic you might find my mailing list messages useful:
+If you are interested in the KBC issue you might find my mailing list messages useful: